amitrajaraman/notes/hs-101/macro.md

 * Medium of exchange: It is used to buy goods and services, as a legal tender from the government.

 In a system without money, we can either be completely self-sufficient, or use a barter economy.
 The latter requires a "double coincidence of wants" - each person has something that the other wants.
 Nowadays, this is highly unlikely with the huge variety in goods.
-Money allows for more indirect transactions.
+Money allows for more indirect transactions. _Liquidity_ refers to the ease with which an asset can be converted to the economy's medium of exchange.
+For example, money is the most liquid asset, stocks and bonds are still relatively liquid (less so than money), and a painting is less liquid.

 _Fiat money_ is money by declaration.
 It has no intrinsic value.
 For example, rupee or dollar.
 _Commodity money_ on the other hand does have intrinsic value and can be used for some purpose.
 For example, gold or tobacco.
 When we use gold as money, the economy is said to be on a _gold standard_.